7 Tips & Drills to Instantly Improve Your Pool Skills

 Keep doing this over and over until proper alignment becomes an unconscious aspect of your shot.

-4. Imagine an Aiming Line
+4. Imagine an Aiming Line Down the Billiards Table

 From combo and bank shots to complicated angles, the path to your chosen pocket isn’t always obvious.
 However, you should always know which pocket you’re aiming to sink and find the centre of the target pocket when lining up for a shot.